blockchainBard101/blockchainBard101/README.md

 # Alainengiya George Junior | Sui Move Developer

-I am a dedicated Blockchain enthusiast with expertise in sui move smart contract Development.
+I am a dedicated Blockchain enthusiast with expertise in smart contract and BackendDevelopment.

 ## About Me

 I am currently pursuing a Bachelor of Engineering in Mechatronics Engineering at the Federal University of Technology, Minna, Niger State.
-My passion lies in integrating Sui blockchain technology to create innovative solutions.
+My passion lies in integrating blockchain technology to create innovative solutions.

 ## Skills